Max Beer: Early years

 Moses Beer, known to all by the nickname "Max," was born 10 August 1864 in the small town of Tarnobrzeg, Galicia, which was then part of the Austrian Empire.
 He was of Jewish heritage.
 Beer's father, Nathan Beer, worked as a kosher butcher.

 As a young boy Beer was educated in a Jewish Cheder, but he was moved to a local Christian school at the age of 12.
-He finished his secondary education at the age of 15 and then spent a year learning French, with a view to working as a tutor.
+He finished his secondary education at the age of 15 and then spent a year learning French, in order to become a tutor.

 Journalistic career

 In May 1889, Beer moved to Germany, settling in Remscheid, where he learned the newspaper trade as a compositor for the Bergische Tageblatt.
 He developed radical political views, however, and moved to Leipzig in 1892 where he began to make the acquaintance of various leaders of the socialist movement.
 He shortly relocated in Magdeburg where he became assistant editor of the Magdeburger Volksstimme, a socialist newspaper.

 This political activity put him at odds with the conservative government of the country and after eight months in the editorial chair Beer was arrested under charges of having incited class struggle and insulted the German authorities.
 Beer was convicted of these charges and sentenced to 14 months in prison.

 In June 1894, Beer emigrated to Great Britain.
 He studied at the London School of Economics from 1895 to 1896, gaining an interest in the emerging intellectual topic of imperialism.
+In 1897, Beer published his first critique of imperialism, titled Modern English Imperialism.
 He left school to resume his journalistic career, covering the controversial French treason case against Alfred Dreyfus for the press.

 Following his stint in Paris, Beer emigrated again, this time to the United States, arriving in New York City in 1898.
 Beer covered the Spanish–American War and emerging American imperial policy in former Spanish possessions as a correspondent for the Berlin socialist newspaper Vorwärts (Forward) and the theoretical monthly of the Social-Democratic Party of Germany, Die Neue Zeit (The New Time), among others.
 Beer also wrote for the Encyclopaedia Judaica in this interval.

 In 1901, Vorwäerts lost its London correspondent, Eduard Bernstein, who returned home to Germany and Beer was tapped by the paper as his replacement.
 He remained in that position until 1911.
 Beer left his place at the Vorwäerts to pursue more scholastic writing.
 He signed a contract to produce a history of British socialism in the German language, a book which was published in 1913.